Overview

 Examples

-Use the Base64 string inside an img src or CSS background.
+Use the full data URL in an img tag or CSS background-image.

 FAQ